 Upgrade from MuseScore 1.x

-Navigate to the handbook page for MuseScore 3: Upgrade from MuseScore 1.x or 2.x
+For MuseScore 3 users, see Upgrade from MuseScore 1.x or 2.x

 How to upgrade MuseScore